-It is important to carry out the moth treatment as early as possible to keep the amount of damage caused by moths to a minimum
+It is important to carry out moth treatment as early as possible to keep the amount of damage caused by moths to a minimum.

 Clothes & carpet moth infestations can be eradicated using heat treatment or chemicals.
 Heat treatment is generally the recommended course of action against moths.
-Heat treatment will kill all life stages of moths instantly in your clothes and your carpets.
+Heat treatment will kill moths at every stage of life instantly, in both your clothes and your carpets.

 Inoculand technicians are fully trained and use the latest technology in thermal blasting.
 Depending on the area to be treated, we will use either LPG-fuelled heat generators or electric heaters.